The Cost of Replicability in Active Learning: Replicable Active Agnostic Learning

+where \(k_N=|S_r|\).
+The estimation tolerance is of the order of the global interval width scaled by the disagreement region

-where \(k_{rep}=|S_r|\).
-From one round to the next, it gets easier to accept any hypothesis.
-Hence, the probability of the first case occurring is upper bounded by this Chernoff bound for the last round \(r=N+1\).
-We introduce the random variable \(x_i\) that counts the number of hypotheses with \(\text{err}^{D_{N+1}}(h)-\sigma'\in I_{i+j}, j>0\) which cross the threshold \(v_i\) in the last round.
-Then, the expected value can be bounded by -- assuming that the chosen threshold is good
+This ensures that a hypothesis with estimation error \(\frac{\tau'}{4}\) does not cross the threshold which itself depends on the optimal hypothesis estimated to within an error of \(\frac{\tau'}{4}\).
+The probability of the first case occurring is upper-bounded by this Chernoff bound for any single round.
+For simplicity, here we chose the final thresholding \(r=R+1\).
+We introduce the random variable \(x_i\) that counts the number of hypotheses with \(\text{err}(h)-\nu\in I_{i+j}, j>0\) which cross the threshold \(\nu + \Delta(V_{R+1})v'_i\) in the last round.
+Then, the expected value can be bounded by --- assuming that the chosen threshold is good

 Here, the second condition for good thresholds and size of the samples \(k\) was used.
 The last step follows from an asymptotic consideration that holds for small enough constants.
 Using Markov's theorem, we conclude that